juspay/hyper-sdk-react-webview/README.md

 # Hyper SDK React WebView

-A custom webview for integrating hyper-sdk with React Native apps.
+A React Native WebView component with HyperSDK integration for UPI payments.
+Supports both React Native Old and New Architecture (Fabric).

 ## Installation